 Overall, On The Rocks is simply a lovely film about a father and daughter investigating if a man is cheating and enjoying spending quality time together while doing so.
 Bill Murray is sensational and is easily the biggest praise point for this film.
 The movie is filled with humour, heartfelt moments, and a pleasing filming style.
 It is rather enjoyable as a film with only a couple of minor issues including the film’s rushed ending.
 Nevertheless, director Sofia Coppola has delivered yet again another beautiful and touching feature film to the big screen.

-On The Rocks (2020) is Available on Apple TV+ Streaming Service from October 23rd!
+On The Rocks (2020) is Now Available on Apple TV+ Streaming Service!

 PODCASTS ARE NOW AVAILABLE ON APPLE ITUNES & SPOTIFY